-Since 31 December 2019, when the WHO was informed about the first cases in Wuhan, China, more than 17.1 million people are confirmed to have contracted COVID-19 (Coronavirus) from the SARS-CoV-2 virus and at least 668,910 have died (all figures last updated 31 July 2020).
+Since 31 December 2019, when the WHO was informed about the first cases in Wuhan, China, almost 85 million people are confirmed to have contracted COVID-19 (Coronavirus) from the SARS-CoV-2 virus and more than 1.8 million have died (all figures last updated 5 January 2021).

 All these statistics must be treated with caution: Data availability and quality play an important part in these highly variable statistics, with the number of unreported cases being believed to be quite considerable in some countries.